Bsdnbo/semantic-outpainting/README.md

 ## Dataset Preparation

 **Preparing ADE20K Dataset**.
 The dataset can be downloaded [here](http://data.csail.mit.edu/places/ADEchallenge/ADEChallengeData2016.zip), which is from [MIT Scene Parsing BenchMark](http://sceneparsing.csail.mit.edu/).
-After unzipping the datgaset, put the jpg image files `ADEChallengeData2016/images/` and png label files `ADEChallengeData2016/annotatoins/` in the same directory.
+After unzipping the datgaset, put the jpg image files in `ADEChallengeData2016/images/`.

 ## Generating Images Using Pretrained Model